fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_firewall_accessproxy.html.markdown

 The `api_gateway` block supports:

+* `application` - SaaS application controlled by this Access Proxy.
 * `http_cookie_age` - Time in minutes that client web browsers should keep a cookie.
 Default is 60 minutes.
 0 = no time limit.
 * `http_cookie_domain` - Domain that HTTP cookie persistence should apply to.
 * `http_cookie_domain_from_host` - Enable/disable use of HTTP cookie domain from host field in HTTP.
 Valid values: `disable`, `enable`.